AlRo-Engineer/confectionery_store/README.md

 - Shopping cart: Users can add items to the cart, change the number of selected items and remove items from the cart.

 - Ordering System: After adding items to the cart, customers can place an order by providing their contact information.
 The order information is then stored in the database for further processing.
+Due to the fact that the online confectionery store is a small start-up enterprise, it was decided to simplify the shopping process for our potential customers.
+Guest ordering is used instead of mandatory authorization and account creation;

 - User Interface: The website interface is simple and intuitive, using a modern and stylish design using Bootstrap.